csci-1301/csci-1301.github.io/labs/HelloWorld/readme.md

 IDEs have many features and require practice.
 Explore your IDE and try to complete the following tasks:

 #.
-If you currently have a solution open in the IDE, close that solution
+If you currently have a solution open in the IDE, close that solution.
 #.
-Use the IDE file menu to locate and re-open HelloWorld program
+Use the IDE file menu to locate and re-open HelloWorld program.
 #.
-Build the program
+Build the program.
 #.
 Try to find `Clean solution`.
 Cleaning is the action of removing all generated files.
 #.
-Close `Solution Explorer` or `Explorer` and make sure you can re-open it
+Close `Solution Explorer` or `Explorer` and make sure you can re-open it.
 #.
 Try to change the font size of your editor window.

 ## Breaking Your Program

 If you followed the instructions carefully, your were able to build the solution and start the program without debugging after each step.
-As you know, C\# has precise rules and not respecting them can prevent your solution from being built by the IDE.
+[As you know, C\# has precise rules](../../book.html#rules-of-c-syntax) and not respecting them can prevent your solution from being built by the IDE.

 In this exercise, you are asked to do the following: